aaukhatov/macbook-setup/README.md

 Dotfiles are organized as `stow` packages.
 Each folder under `dotfiles/ (e.g., zsh, git, vim)` contains the files that will be symlinked into `$HOME`.

+> stow commands must be run in the dotfiles directory

 ### dry run first (highly recommended)

 ```shell